 \section{Circuit Representation}

-Circuits refer to the parameterized representations of functions as computational graphs.
-The circuit representation provides a language to characterize tractability of function operations in terms of structural constraints.
+Circuits are parameterized representations of functions as computational graphs.
+They provide a language to characterize the tractability of function operations in terms of structural constraints over these computational graphs.
 Next we first introduce circuits and their properties.

 \begin{mydef}[Circuit] A circuit $\f$ over variables $\X$ is a parameterized computational graph encoding a function $\f(\X)$ and comprising three kinds of computational units: \textit{input}, \textit{product}, and \textit{sum}.
 Each inner unit $n$ (i.e., product or sum unit) receives inputs from some other units, denoted $\ch(n)$.
 Each unit $n$ encodes a function $\f_{n}$ as follows: